 Our board of directors carefully monitors exchange rate fluctuations and reviews their impact on our net assets and position.
 Exchange rates are negotiated with our main provider of banking services as and when needed.
-We do not enter into any derivative financial instruments to manage our exposure to foreign currency risk.
+NGS entered into certain forward contracts to hedge its NIS exposure associated with expenses nominated in NIS during 2022.

-A decrease of 5% in the U.S. dollar/NIS exchange rate would have increased our cost of revenue and operating expenses by approximately 2.7% and 3.4% during the years ended December 31, 2020 and 2019, respectively.
+A decrease of 5% in the U.S. dollar/NIS exchange rate would have increased our cost of revenue and operating expenses by approximately 3% and 2.7% during the years ended December 31, 2021 and 2020, respectively.